A Lesson in Communicating from Ray Dalio & the Bridgewater Principles.

 Communicating is like swimming.

-Almost anyone can keep themselves a float for at least a few seconds.
+Almost anyone can keep themselves afloat for a few seconds.

-Thankfully there have been leaders who understand the importance of communication and what it means to be great at it.
-For example Bob Burg wrote an amazing book on the topic called Adversaries into Allies.
+For example, Bob Burg wrote an amazing book on the topic called Adversaries into Allies.
 In the book he teaches people how to communicate effectively in all types of situations, including the uncomfortable ones we all like to avoid.

-In Ray’s case he decided that they were going to value truth and transparency above all else.
-The strategy was meant to disable ego’s and allow for more accurate decisions to be made faster.
+The strategy was meant to disable egos and allow for more accurate decisions to be made faster.

 Principle #13 – “Don’t worry about looking good – worry about achieving your goals.”

-For me the realization was that deliberately building a culture based on principles and what you value is what should fuel and direct your communication on daily basis.
+They were deliberately building a culture based on principles and the things they valued most were what directed communication on a daily basis.

 Armed with this clarity you can avoid platitudes.
 Things like; “it is what it is”, “we all have to do things we don’t want” or “let’s agree to disagree” because you fundamentally understand why things are the way they are.